Ramji Rao Speaking: Plot

 Early in dawn, Balakrishnan wakes up to a ringing telephone.
-A gang leader named Ramji Rao has kidnapped the daughter of Urumees Thampan and are asking for a ransom of one lakh rupees.
-The three unemployed have no relation with Urumees Thampan; the gang had apparently dialled the wrong number.
-Panicking, Balakrishan tries to find the number of Urumees Thampan from a phone directory, only to find out that the numbers of Urvasi Theaters and Urumees Thampan are interchanged in the directory.
-Gopalakrishnan comes up with an idea and asks Balakrishnan to act as a dealer between Ramji Rao with Urumees Thampan, without letting them know about each other, and demand a ransom of four lakh to Urumees Thampan, instead of a lakh, get the girl from Ramji Rao, and take the remaining three lakh for themselves.
+A gang leader named Ramji Rao has kidnapped Nisha, Urumees's daughter and is asking for a ransom of Rs.
+1 lakh.
+The three unemployed have no relation with Urumees; Ramji Rao had apparently dialled the wrong number.
+Panicking, the trio tries to find the number of Urumees from a phone directory, only to find out that the numbers of Urvasi Theaters and Urumees were mistakenly interchanged in the printed directory.
+Gopalakrishnan comes up with an idea and asks Balakrishnan to act as a dealer between Ramji Rao with Urumees, without letting them know about each other, and demand a ransom of four lakh to Urumees, instead of one lakh, get Nisha from Ramji Rao, and take the remaining three lakh for themselves.
 They narrowly escape Hamzukkoya who tries to assault Balakrishnan, who has not paid for the wedding.
-They find it difficult as the police suspect them and they find it hard to keep Urumees Thampan and Ramji Rao anonymous to each other.
-Finally, after a struggle, the three rescue the girl from the gang leader and hand her over to Urumees Thamapan.
-Ramji Rao is arrested, and they confess the ploy to him upon a police encounter.
+They find it difficult as the police suspect them and they find it hard to keep Urumees and Ramji Rao anonymous to each other.
+Finally, after a struggle, the trio rescues Nisha from the gang leader and hands her over to Urumees.
+Ramji Rao is arrested, and they confess the truth to him after a police encounter.
 Gopalakrishnan gives Hamzukkoya his money, but is arrested along with Balakrishnan and Mannar Mathai soon after he reaches home.
 Urumees forgives them and is thankful for returning his daughter, and offers them the three lakh rupees as a reward, telling them that they do not have to stay at the police station for more than an hour.
-The film ends with the girl calling Urumees, mocking Ramji Rao.
+The film ends with Nisha calling Urumees, mocking Ramji Rao.